sileom/graspingWithSkeleton/README.md

 # Grasping with object skeleton

 ROS package to read an image from topic, detect mechanical parts of cars using YOLOv4 and generate object skeleton.

+This code is provided without any warranty about its usability.
+It is for educational purposes and should be regarded as such.
 ___
 ## Launch Requirements
 * ROS Melodic (*Recommended for Ubuntu 18.04*)